 Definition, Etiology, Pathogenesis Top

-A toxic multinodular goiter (MNG) (MNG with functional autonomy) is the end stage of the development of MNG, often caused by iodine deficiency (Figure 1), in which the nodules show autonomous secretion of thyroid hormones independent from thyroid-stimulating hormone (TSH) due to somatic mutations of the TSH receptor.
+A toxic multinodular goiter (MNG) (MNG with functional autonomy) is the end stage of the development of MNG, often caused by iodine deficiency (Figure.
+Development of an autonomously functioning…), in which the nodules show autonomous secretion of thyroid hormones independent from thyroid-stimulating hormone (TSH) due to somatic mutations of the TSH receptor.

 Clinical Features and Natural History Top